Contributor: Peter Lynch

 There are two types of compensation orders.

 Magistrates can order compensation for victims who have suffered injury as a result of offences.
-The compensation can include pain and suffering, and can include paying expenses such as medical expenses (s 85B).
+The compensation can include pain and suffering, and can include paying expenses such as medical bills (s 85B).
 These applications should be made at the time of the hearing or within 12 months (s 85C).

 The court may order a defendant to pay compensation for the loss, destruction or damage of any property resulting from a criminal offence (s 86(1)).
 In making such orders, the court may take into account the defendant’s financial circumstances (s 86(2)) and order payment to be made in instalments (s 86(4)).
 The order then becomes a judgment debt, which can be satisfied in the same way as a civil debt (see “Enforcement of court orders” in Are you in debt?).